If you regularly shut the blinds, turn off lights, or retreat into a dark corner of the room, you could be sensitive to light.

 What color tint is best for light sensitivity?

-The best color tint for light sensitivity is available from Axon Optics — a proprietary, improved version of the FL-41 tint.
+The best tint for light sensitivity is available here at Axon Optics with Avulux lenses.

 These lenses are designed to filter out the specific wavelengths of light that are the most bothersome to sensitive people, while letting the rest of the light in.
-This can help prevent unpleasant symptoms of light sensitivity like pain, nausea, dizziness and headaches, without dark adapting your eyes.
+This can help prevent unpleasant symptoms that harsh light can trigger like discomfort, nausea, or dizziness etc., without dark adapting your eyes.

-Axon Optics has made improvements to FL-41 with our own precision tint that filters even more of the painful light and lets more good light in.
+Our lens filters even more of the harmful light than FL-41, and lets more good light in.
 They are available with or without a vision prescription.
-You learn more here .
+You can learn more here .

 What are the best sunglasses for sensitive eyes?

-The best glasses for sensitive eyes have lenses that filter out more light, especially the wavelengths that tend to bother people the most.
-While Axon Optics indoor lenses are made to be used indoors under any conditions like shopping or using a computer, we also offer darker outdoor lenses that filter more light and also provide UV protection.
-Our glasses can be made in indoor and outdoor versions, and can be tailored to your vision prescription.
+The best sunglasses for sensitive eyes have lenses that filter out more harmful light.
+While Avulux lenses are made for indoors under any conditions like shopping or using a computer, they can also be used outdoors to filter the same wavelengths.
+They also provide UV protection, blocking 100% of UVB light from 280nm-315nm and 100% of UVA light from 315nm-380nm.
+They can be tailored to your vision prescription.

 Which is more important: polarized lenses or UV protection?